game-design-driven/Create-Prepare-to-Dye/README.md

 * Botania - Another core element of the experience, ties well into playing with dye and works hand in hand with create in this modpack.
 It has undergone many modifications to fit it into this world.
 * Quark + oddities
 ---
-On top of those we add many processing lines (over 1200 recipe changes and additions) that focus on the core gameplay loop of the pack, and are designed to be interesting and fun to automate.
+we add/alter many processing lines (over 1200 recipe changes and additions) that focus on the core gameplay loop of the pack, and are designed to be interesting and fun to automate.
 They are not arbitrary or random, they are finely tuned specifically for this experience.
 </details>
 <details>
   <summary>Radical simplification</summary>